 Completing a thorough background check of prospective employees will help you to make a good hire and avoid being sued.
 The chance of getting sued is also a good reason to look at some professional liability insurance quotes, so that if an employee screws you over, you’ll have the financial resources to defend yourself in court.

 - Candidates Will “Self-Eliminate”: In an interview a job candidate can say they have a great relationship with their former employers and have never been involved in an unlawful situation.
 They tell of instances where they have faced adversity and triumphed.
 But have they?
 Making a couple of calls will quickly tell you about their working relationship with their former employers and running a background check will tell you if they have anything of note on their record.

 It has been estimated that small businesses lose as much as five percent of revenue every year because of an employee committing fraud.
 You don’t want to hire someone with a fraud charge on their record.
 A clean record doesn’t mean the candidate is right for the position either.
 Run a character check by calling past employers, not just references.
 For you all you know, they’ve listed their best friend at different numbers.

 Your business is your livelihood, don’t sacrifice it for someone looking to make a quick buck.

 Posted by Yanira Farray on 11:13 am, With 0 Reads, Filed under Economy, General News.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.